La Bala (YouTuber): Career

 In 2016, de la Torre started making videos of typical life situations, calling her fans "Balovers".
 It is a varied channel in terms of content, ranging from blogs, songs and reviews to annual awards such as the Kids' Choice Awards Mexico, televisión Argentina del canal, Telefe, Club Media Fest, Premios Tu Mundo and Spotify Awards.

-On 23 August 2018, she released her first song called "Mi Momento", and later he made more songs like: "Desde el Cielo" and "Soy Yo", as well as some musical parodies.
+On 23 August 2018, she released her first song called "Mi Momento", and later she released more songs, like: "Desde el Cielo" and "Soy Yo", as well as some musical parodies.

-In October 2018, La Bala launched her first book, which she called: Vistmond: The barracks of dreams, a fantasy story in which she invites all her followers to dream big: "I have always considered myself a dreamy girl.
+In October 2018, Bala launched her first book, which she called: Vistmond: The barracks of dreams, a fantasy story in which she invites all her followers to dream big: "I have always considered myself a dreamy girl.
 I think that little by little, and with the help of my family and my friends, I realized that dreams do not come true alone, but that you have to work on them every day.
-With this book I try to convey this message in an entertaining way to my readers ", commented the little author La Bala.
+With this book I try to convey this message in an entertaining way to my readers ", commented the little author Bala.
 "I really like the subject of dreams and this idea arises because many times I dream of stories and I like to write them.
-And ‘Vistmond’ is the magical world that I would like to see, "La Bala commented on the story he created for his book.
+And ‘Vistmond’ is the magical world that I would like to see, " Bala commented on the story he created for his book.
 "I started to write songs, poems, the book because what I read generates ideas that I try to transform to become my own.
 I hope my book does that for people, that's why I left the end open and because I would like to write the second one; I haven't started yet, but maybe it could be a saga.
 I am a person who imagines a lot, and I write it ".

 After the contract, the singer had a stellar presence as a host at the Kids Chois Awards Mexico with Mexican singer Jaime Camil where she sang live and recognized the best of entertainment in various categories, such as Newcomer Artist, Favorite Comic YouTuber, Favorite Instagrammer and Best Fandom. and participated in the strip "Club 57" in addition to composing the song for the end of the series that included in its plot a time machine.
 "That participation in 'Club 57' was super stallion because I am a super fan of the 50s and I was very happy with the dress and everything," confesses la Torre.